Club List (69)

 Junior club rugby teams are open to all players regardless of experience and skill in the sport of rugby.
 The junior rugby season runs approximately May-October, but the exact nature and timing of the program depends on the club.
 See the leagues below:

-To find your local club, check our club locator.
+To find your local club, check our club locator above.

 Senior rugby in Ontario refers to adult rugby teams for ages 19 and up.
 Click here to see a visual breakdown of age groups by year of birth.
 Contact leagues at this level are split by gender and follow World Rugby Laws of the game.
 For more information on non-contact programming contact your local club.